-In November 2006, we purchased a 34,000 square foot building and a nine-acre parcel of land in Jackson, Tennessee.
-The new site can accommodate approximately 390 employees.
+We own a 34,000 square foot building and a nine-acre parcel of land in Jackson, Tennessee which can accommodate approximately 400 employees.

 We do not consider any specific leased or owned facility to be material to our operations.
 We believe that equally suitable alternative facilities are available in all areas where we currently do business.